gcsalzburg/svg-bar/README.md

 .path_line{fill:none; stroke-linecap:round; stroke-width:2; stroke:#666666; stroke-dasharray: 5, 5; opacity: 0;}
 ```

+## How it works

+The progress bar uses a couple of different techniques:

+- Dashed-line and dashed-offset CSS effect to create an animation along a path
+- CSS clippath reference to inline SVG
+- Dynamic creation and injection of CSS keyframe animations

+The styling on `.progress_path` should include a stroke-width which is wider than the possible maximum width of the progress bar, to ensure the colour fill is good enough.

 ## Options

 To configure with some options, pass a plain object to the options argument of the constructor like this: